Our supporters

 Carie Lemack

-Carie Lemack is the co-founder of the non-profit, non-partisan organization Families of September 11.
-She helped to create and then lead the organization after her mother, Judy Larocque was killed on American Airlines Flight 11 that terrorists crashed into the World Trade Center.
-Since then, Carie has remained focused on working with government, private sector and non-profit organizations to improve safety and security and to initiate and implement forward-thinking projects to prevent future acts.
+Carie lost her mother, Judy Laroque when terrorists flew her plane, American Airlines Flight 11, into the World Trade Center on 11 September 2001.
+Carie is the co-founder of the non-profit, non-partisan organization Families of September 11, which provides support to the families of the victims of the September 11th attacks.
+Carie is focused on working with government, private sector and non-profit organizations to improve safety and security and to initiate and implement forward-thinking projects to prevent future acts of terrorism.

 Major (Ret.)
 Tahir Wadood Malik